Embedded Analytics in Your Business Applications5 Considerations

-An application with embedded analytics enables the user to simplify their work by providing a way to analyze data important to tasks and employ that data where it’s most useful.
-The data is also shareable, so that insights can be shared with colleagues.
+An application with embedded analytics enables users to simplify work by providing a way to analyze data important to tasks and employ that data where it’s most useful.
+The data is also shareable, so that insights can be used by colleagues.

 Product and Services managers should think beyond the notion that embedded analytics are simply to meet their users’ expectations and needs and imagine how embedded analytics can support the evolution of those needs.
 A well-planned embedded analytics solution will be positioned to grow as the user’s business changes and with evolving technologies.

 Introducing embedded analytics into your products and services is a great way to help your customers optimize their use of your software.
 If you have a good product, then helping your clients optimize the value it provides is your responsibility, and embedded analytics is great way to extend the scope and value you provide.